 Updates are proposed to modernise and clarify the operation of Clause 53.10.
 Key changes proposed are:

-- A modernised list of uses and threshold distances, aligned with current EPA advice
+- A modernised list of uses and threshold distances, in consultation with EPA

 - More production thresholds added to exempt smaller operations